 - Indirectly drifting off into the past or future in our minds.
 This is more like virtual reality, where we lose touch with the here and now.

-- Indirectly engaging in the present where thoughts provide an interpretive overlay, which is similar to augmented reality, like a mobile phone app that overlays pictures or information on a live image.
+- Indirectly engaging in the present where thoughts provide an interpretive overlay, which is like augmented reality, like a mobile phone app that overlays pictures or information on a live image.

 - Directly connecting with the present flow of experience through our body and senses